Tarkanozt/Tarkanozt/README.md

 ### I'm a new graduated Computer Engineer and interested in iOS Development 👨‍💻

-- 🔭 I am currently developing my own iOS app
+- 🔭 I am currently developing React apps
-- 🌱 I’m currently learning everything about iOS and Swift programming
+- 🌱 I’m currently learning everything about Web Development
 - 👯 I’m looking to collaborate with other developers
-- 🥅 2022 Goals: Contribute more to Open Source projects
+- 🥅 2023 Goals: Contribute more to Open Source projects
 - ⚡ Fun fact: I love to play the guitar and piano

 ### 📫 How to reach me :